Science-Bird/UniversalRadar/README.md

 - **New handcrafted radar sprites for objects, buildings, and hazards on vanilla moons**

+- **Automatically reverts to a basic version of the pre-v70 radar if a player is inside an interior that doesn't have any radar map sprites**

 - **A few other tweaks to radar and camera things to make the rest of the mod work as intended**

 ![Radar comparisons](https://imgur.com/vebv48v.png)